Screen Formats – 4:3 or 16:9?

 Posted by on Apr 13, 2017 in Blog

-Screen Ratios, Audio Visual, Audio Visual Company, Projection
+Screen Ratios, Audio Visual, Audio Visual Company, Projection Screen Formats

 In the good old days the screens on your television sets and computer monitors were virtually square, with a width to height ratio of 4 to 3, commonly written as 4:3.
-This was mainly governed by the technology in the TV set that could not reproduce images that were any more irregular.
+This governed by the technology in the TV set that could not reproduce images that were any more irregular.
 Similar technological restrictions also required the screen of your TV to be bulbous and this favoured the screens being 4:3 ratios.
 This ratio also closely mimics a human’s field of view so experts believed it would feel ‘natural’ to watch.

 Moving into the 21st Century, 16:9 TVs accounted for the vast majority of newly released models and as we reach modern day, 4:3 TV sets are now a thing of the past, with all domestic TV manufacturers having ceased production of the old shape, favouring 16:9 or even wider formats.

-Screen Ratios, Audio Visual, Audio Visual Company, Projection
+Screen Ratios, Audio Visual, Audio Visual Company, Projection Screen Formats

 We are an audio visual company providing full AV support and conference production across the UK and Europe.